Investing in Guidewire Software Inc. (GWRE) is a safe bet with a significant edge - The Dwinnex

-In the latest session, Guidewire Software Inc. (NYSE: GWRE) closed at $68.36 up 1.67% from its previous closing price of $67.24.
-In other words, the price has increased by $+1.12 from its previous closing price.
-On the day, 1104041 shares were traded.
-GWRE stock price reached its highest trading level at $68.63 during the session, while it also had its lowest trading level at $66.63.
+As of close of business last night, Guidewire Software Inc.’s stock clocked out at $68.21, down -0.55% from its previous closing price of $68.59.
+In other words, the price has decreased by -$0.38 from its previous closing price.
+On the day, 547706 shares were traded.
+GWRE stock price reached its highest trading level at $68.99 during the session, while it also had its lowest trading level at $67.81.

 Sponsored